 I wonder just how many people who smoke, drink, take pills, over eat, or have any other habit, enjoyment, or addiction believe that they can’t love God and God can’t love them.
-It has often been preached, in many different types of churches, that all these things are sins, moral sins, bumped right a long side of adultery, murder, stealing, lying.
+It has often been preached, in many types of churches, that all these things are sins, moral sins, bumped right a long side of adultery, murder, stealing, lying.
 Yes, God does see all sin as equal, including attitudes of the heart like hate, malice, idolatry, but no one is judge over what sin is, or is not in someone else’s life.
 This is between each individual and God, only God knows where a person is mentally, emotionally, and spiritually.

 The bible is full of principles, values about living a wholesome, balanced, loving life.
 It would be micromanaging someone else’s faith to place blame or accusations that can cause worry, separations, condemnation and the alike on their own process of growth with God.
-When people tried to hurt others in this way, Jesus preached if any are without sin, cast the first stone (John 8) It is also said in Romans 14:4 Who are you to judge someone else’s servant?
+When people tried to hurt others in this way, Jesus preached if any are without sin, cast the first stone (John 8) Also in Romans 14:4 Who are you to judge someone else’s servant?
 To their own master, servants stand or fall.
 And they will stand, for the Lord is able to make them stand.

 Of course we have people in our lives that give us support, mentor, and share the word with us, help us to connect with God, the bible, and with our personal struggles.
 It’s good to have friends that can look you in the eye and tell you when something is wrong.
-This is love, even if love is wrong or sometimes dangerous if it means losing popularity, or perhaps identity.
+This is love, even if love is wrong or sometimes dangerous, maybe losing popularity, or perhaps identity.
 This is fine and good, but people who believe in God also need to stop falling into narrow viewpoints because it hurts people more to feel rejected over such meaningless topics.
 Who is sinning then, the smoker?
 Or, the mature Christian who isn’t really that mature, or humble?

 Everyone has different views.
 One thinks marijuana is healthier and safer than alcohol or prescription drugs.
 One thinks overeating is less harmful than alcohol or prescriptions.
 One thinks prescription drugs is better than marijuana.
 One thinks alcohol is better than prescriptions.One thinks prescriptions are better.
 One thinks church on Sunday is good enough, the other thinks three times a week is sufficient.
 One wants skirts to go to the ankles, the other looks contemporary pop.
 One is pro choice, one is not, one is gay, one is not, and this goes on endlessly about every imaginable topic.
 Living a surrendered Christian life is not based on superficialities.
 It is based on sharing a relationship with God.
 If God was based on these kinds of preferences, these shifting sands then how much more to every cultural difference, to every other state of understanding among people would these superficialities stretch.
 God is consent, not mere trifles of drink, smoke, pills, or food, or other.